 (a) At or before commencement of any installation required to be

-inspected by the commissioner, the contractor, installer, special electrician, or owner making the
+inspected by the board, the contractor, installer, special electrician, or owner making the

-installation shall submit to the commissioner a request for inspection, in a form prescribed by the
+installation shall submit to the board a request for inspection, in a form prescribed by the board,

 (b) The fees required are a handling fee and an inspection fee.
 The handling fee shall be set

-by the commissioner in an amount sufficient to pay the cost of printing and handling the form
+by the board in an amount sufficient to pay the cost of printing and handling the form requesting

 (c) If the inspector finds that the installation is not in compliance with accepted standards of